stjda/Intake_Form/README.md

 ## Summary

 This smaller service provides critical functionality to the overarching architecture of the summer camp management application by managing secure and compliant data intake and storage.
-The use of HTTPS, TLS encryption, and HIPAA-compliant data handling practices ensures that the service maintains high standards of security and data integrity.
+The integration of React.js, Node.js with Express, Minio, and secure server configurations, alongside the use of HTTPS and TLS encryption, ensures that the service maintains high standards of security and data integrity.
 This documentation should guide further development and maintenance efforts, ensuring the continuity and scalability of this specialized service.